•••Print this page as your weekly semester guide•••

 •••Reminder•••

-All approved late projects or re-submissions must be turned in before the start of class in Week 15.
+All approved late projects must be turned in before the start of class in Week 15.

 Final Class Meeting: